The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Statements of the main results

 \section{Statements of the main results}

 Let $F/F_0$ be a ramified quadratic extension of $p$-adic fields ($p\geq 3$) with uniformizers $\pi$ and $\pi_0$ respectively, satisfying the relation $\pi^2=\pi_0$.
 Denote by $\F_q$ the residue field of $F$ and let $\F=\ov{\F}_q$ be its algebraic closure.
 Let $\breve{F}$ be the completion of the maximal unramified extension of $F$.
+To save notation, we write $O:=O_{F_0}$.